Milon's Secret Castle: Gameplay

 Along the way, Milon will come across various items found in shops; some shops are in plain sight, some are hidden in the differing rooms or outside the castle, and some can be found after Milon defeats a certain demon-monster boss.
-All of the items augment Milon in one specific way or another, although not all of them are found in shops.
+Every item augments Milon in one specific way or another, although not all of them are found in shops.

 The game has generally been considered by several gamers to be extremely difficult and frustrating.
-There are no save points, and once a player runs out of life, the game is over, but it is possible to continue after obtaining the first crystal.
+There are no save points, and once the player dies, the game is over, but it is possible to continue after obtaining the first crystal ball.
 Unlike in most platform games of the era, Milon does not "blink" to become briefly invincible when he is attacked by an enemy, which means his energy can be sapped very quickly if he does not move away.
 This is offset by the fact that each room in the castle has a "honeycomb" which restores the player's life bar entirely and extends it by one unit.

-The game has a rather unorthodox approach when compared to other 2D platformers; the rooms can be accessed in any order, and the rooms themselves do not flow like traditional platformer stages.
-In each room, there is only one single exit, which is in a fixed spot within the room.
+The game has an unorthodox approach when compared to other 2D platformers; the rooms can be accessed in any order, and the rooms themselves do not flow like traditional platformer stages.
+In each room, there is only one exit, which is in a fixed spot within the room.
 Navigating a castle's room does not always require simply running from left to right, which gives each room a free-flowing feel.
 Each room of the castle contains secrets similar to those of the Super Mario Bros. series; the secrets are uncovered by shooting bubbles into invisible trigger objects and breaking soft blocks.

 Maze Song

-A cumulative side-quest involves finding music boxes.
-By touching a music box, Milon is transported to a mini-game where he attempts to pick up as many musical notes as possible, with extra points given for sharps and negative points given for accidentally picking up flats.
-The first time the player reaches the mini-game, only one elf with a drum appears to play the music.
-Each time the player collects a music box and is transported to the mini-game, a new elf with a new instrument appears, and the song gets more elaborate.
+A cumulative side quest involves finding music boxes.
+By touching a music box, Milon is transported to a minigame where he attempts to pick up as many musical notes as possible, with extra points given for sharps and negative points given for accidentally picking up flats.
+The first time the player reaches the minigame, only one elf with a drum appears to play the music.
+Each time the player collects a music box and is transported to the minigame, a new elf with a new instrument appears, and the song gets more elaborate.

 Release

-It was released for the Famicom (Japan) on November 13, 1986 and later for the Nintendo Entertainment System (North America) in September 1988.
+Milon's Secret Castle was released for the Famicom (Japan) on November 13, 1986 and later for the Nintendo Entertainment System (North America) in September 1988.